Rebel in Town: Plot

-Wesley lies to his father that Gray will meet them in the next town.
-Gray's horse wanders into town, where John and Nora remove the wounded man from the saddle and take him into their home.
-John is still determined to learn who killed the child, and an eyewitness accuses Gray of being one of the gang.
+Gray gradually recovers.
+Nora knows he was one of the gang, and that he did not kill Petey, but she doesn't let John know, fearful that he will kill Gray if he knows.
+John is still determined to learn who killed Petey, and an eyewitness accuses Gray of being one of the gang.
 Nora has to stop her husband from attacking Gray with an axe.
+She warns him that she will leave him unless he forswears his murderous hatred of Confederates.

 The marshal places Gray under arrest until a trial can be convened.
 A lynch mob threatens to drag him out of the jail.
 Bedloe, meanwhile, realizes Wesley has been lying.
-He ties his son to a tree and whips him until Wesley confesses what really happened.
+He ties Wesley to a tree and whips him until Wesley confesses what really happened.
 Just as the vigilantes are about to hang Gray, the Masons ride into town.
 When it is evident to all that Wesley is the guilty one, he runs from the mob.
 Gray follows and then fights with Wesley, who knocks Gray out and then pulls a knife.
 John, finally aware who really killed the boy, arrives in time to stop Wesley from stabbing the unconscious Gray.
 John and Wesley fight and Wesley is stabbed and dies.
 Mason and his boys leave peacefully.
 John embraces Nora.